Opening Date: 13 June 2016

 Can I submit an application which is for a project that is a component or stage within a larger project?

-- Projects which encourage participation in activities or services needed by a broad section of the community and which promote inclusion by disadvantaged sections of the community.
+- Community participation: The project encourages participation in activities or services needed by a broad section of the community.

 Before commencing your application please read the:

 - Information about the CBP program and determine whether you are eligible.